27himanshu/enigma/README.md

 More rotors can be added and their wiring can also be changed if required.
 Default plugboard has ten wires.

-Plain text (unciphered text) can contain all 26 alphabets, spaces, full-stops and quetion-marks (but no other characters are allowed)
+Plain text (unciphered text) can contain all 26 alphabets, spaces, full-stops, quetion-marks, '@', '-', '(', ')' and '#' (but no other characters are allowed)

 Default wirings for the two rotors, one reflector and plugboard are: